 Over recent years, the proportion of modern LRV’s in the fleet has increased, as longer low-floor trams with greater carrying capacity and air conditioning systems are introduced to replace older rolling stock.

-Bombardier has developed its MITRAC Energy Storage technology for the Mannheim light rail network in Germany.
+Bombardier has been working on solutions to compliment network capacity around the world.
+Bombardier developed its MITRAC Energy Storage technology for the Mannheim light rail network in Germany.
 This system has been in operation since 2010 and installed on various fleets to improve the stability of the power network.

 The Energy Saver system, as installed on the Mannheim trams, has provided the following benefits: